ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 A client MAY still probe the server if the `RateLimit-Reset` is considered too high.

-If a response contains both the `RateLimit-Remaining` and `Retry-After` header fields, the `Retry-After` header field MUST take precedence and the `RateLimit-Remaining` header field MAY be ignored.
+If a response contains both the `RateLimit-Reset` and `Retry-After` header fields, the `Retry-After` header field MUST take precedence and the `RateLimit-Reset` header field MAY be ignored.

 # Examples